FY2021

 Main Schedule for the Future

-Second screening (presentation screening): Sunday, June 20, 3rd year of Reiwa * Scheduled to be held online.
+Second screening (presentation screening): Sunday, June 20, 2021 *Scheduled to be held online.

-Approval ceremony: Monday, July 12, 3rd year of Reiwa * A certificate will be issued from Kyoto City for the certified project.
+Certification ceremony: Monday, July 12, 2021 *Certificates will be issued by Kyoto City for certified projects.

 Recruitment of General Auditors for the Second Screening (Presentation Screening)